NotebookLM: The AI That Only Knows What You Tell It

 A Writer Inside the Machine

-In the summer of 2022, Google Labs reached out to Johnson with a question: would he be interested in helping build a new tool for thought designed around a language model?
+In the summer of 2022, Google Labs reached out to Johnson with a question.
+Would he be interested in helping build a new tool for thought designed around a language model?

 Project Tailwind was announced at Google I/O in May 2023.
 By late 2023, it had been renamed NotebookLM and opened to the public.